tailhook/khufu/doc/syntax.rst

    value, the javascript rules for expressions are used, with few limitations
 5. Blocks ``view``, ``style``, ``for``, ``if``, ``elif``, ``else`` require the colon before indented block, just like in python
+6. See `The Javascript Parlance`_ section for the expression language description
+7. Be sure to read `No Side Effects Rule`_ section

 .. hint:: We have a :ref:`demo` page showing some useful code examples